Arabs with altitude and the fine art of terrorism

 Unsurprisingly, Shaheen has decided to throw the book – legally – at the airline and the police (I may have been tempted to throw it physically).
 “The whole experience left me feeling disappointed and angry,” she wrote in an opinion piece for The Guardian.

 Ironically, Shaheen, who appears to be secular and as far away from a radical jihadist as it is possible to be, is a psychotherapist with the NHS.
-Her job is to help prevent the of British with mental health issues, something that is likely to put a price on her head in terrorist circles.
+Her job is to help prevent the radicalisation of British Muslims with mental health issues, something that is likely to put a price on her head in terrorist circles.

-If someone like Shaheen can be detained for nothing more than the she wears lightly, imagine what life must be like for conservative Muslim travellers who are guilty of nothing beyond being pious.
+If someone like Shaheen can be detained for nothing more than the religion she wears lightly, imagine what life must be like for conservative Muslim travellers who are guilty of nothing beyond being pious.

 And Shaheen’s story is not an isolated one.
 Caught between Donald Trump and other far-right demagogues on both sides of the Atlantic, on the one hand, and jihadist terrorists, on the other, not to mention the increasingly shrill and hysterical public discourse, the past couple of years have seen a huge spike in ludicrous and distressful incidents – a phenomenon that has been dubbed ‘flying while Muslim‘.